ninelabs/mpcloud-design-system/README.md

 # Guacamole

-#### THE NINE LABS DESIGN SYSTEM
+#### THE MP Cloud DESIGN SYSTEM
-Brand and style guidelines for building Nine Labs digital products.
+Brand and style guidelines for building MP Cloud digital products.

 ## Getting Started
 The entire front-end system is based on [Twitter Bootstrap 4.4](https://getbootstrap.com/docs/4.4/getting-started/introduction/), and extends many of its core concepts.